by David Fuentes, Ph.D.

 Six common melodic shape templates

-“Jarabe Tapatío” seems like a perfect example to demonstrate these basic shapes.
+“Jarabe Tapatío” seems like a perfect example to demonstrate the concept.
 At a glance, we can easily recognize its overall contour as an inverted arch built from two straight lines.

 “Jarabe Tapatío” (Mexican Hat Dance), by Jesús González Rubio